opendocsg/slw-judgments-backfill/2001_SGHC_345/report.md

 **_The present appeal_**

 Before me, the appellant contended that the sentence imposed was manifestly excessive in light of his personal circumstances, which had not been raised in mitigation before the trial judge.
 Furthermore, there were features of his employment of Ramadose which justified a reduction in sentence.
-Finally, the appellant pointed out that in **Ang Jwee Herng v PP** [2001] 2 SLR 474 , a sentence of nine months` imprisonment had been imposed for each charge, while in **Elizabeth Usha v PP** [2001] 2 SLR 60 , a sentence of six months` imprisonment had been imposed on each charge.
+Finally, the appellant pointed out that in **Ang Jwee Herng v PP** <span class="citation">[2001] 2 SLR 474</span> , a sentence of nine months` imprisonment had been imposed for each charge, while in **Elizabeth Usha v PP** <span class="citation">[2001] 2 SLR 60</span> , a sentence of six months` imprisonment had been imposed on each charge.
 Consequently, he argued that his sentence should likewise be reduced by a few months.

 **FEATURES OF THE APPELLANT`S EMPLOYMENT OF RAMADOSE**